-One consequence of COVID-related restrictions on movement is the increase in armchair travel opportunities.
-Various organisations now let you explore the sights and sounds of Vienna from afar via livestreaming, video recordings and other forms of virtual tours.
+One consequence of COVID-related restrictions on movement was the increase in armchair travel opportunities.
+Various organisations still let you explore the sights and sounds of Vienna from afar via livestreaming, video recordings and other forms of virtual tours.

 - See also: An introduction to Vienna